Speakers

 Dmitri (Mitya) Chklovskii

-Simons Center for Data Analysis, Simons Foundation, New York, United StatesWill talk about:
+Simons Center for Data Analysis, Simons Foundation,

 Can connectomics help us understand neural computation?
 Insights from the fly visual system